 Mr. Brunkenhoefer is a member of numerous professional organizations where he has served the following roles: Corpus Christi Bar Association, Director, 2001-2002; Hidalgo County Bar Association, Member; State Bar of Texas, District 11-A Grievance Committee: Member, 2003-2006 & Panel Chair 2006-2008; The Texas Center for Legal Ethics, Member; Texas Trial Lawyers Association, Sustaining Member; American Association for Justice (f/k/a ATLA), “M Club”; Maritime Law Association of the United States, Member; Southeastern Admiralty Law Institute,Port Director, 2001-2003; Association of Plaintiff Interstate Trucking Lawyers of America, Member; The National Trial Lawyers, Member.

 In respect of his results on behalf of accident victims, Mr. Brunkenhoefer has received many awards and honors, including being given the highest rating in legal ability and ethical standards (AV) by the Martindale-Hubbell peer review system.
-He has also been selected as a Texas Super Lawyer (2011-2014), he was invited into the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum, and he was inducted into the Texas Verdicts Hall of Fame (2013).
+He has also been selected as a Texas Super Lawyer (2011-2014), he was invited into the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum, he was inducted into the Texas Verdicts Hall of Fame (2013), and, in 2014, he received six Litigator Awards for his achievements in “truck accidents”, “automobile accidents”, “products liability”, “catastrophic injury”, “personal injury” and “wrongful death”.
 Moreover, as a result of his expertise in the highly-specialized area of admiralty and maritime law, Mr. Brunkenhoefer was identified by his peers as a “Top Notch” Lawyer: Admiralty/Maritime Law (Texas Lawyer “Go To” Guide – 2007).
 He was the only plaintiff’s lawyer on the list.
 In addition, he has been asked to present or participate in seminars on various subjects within the field of maritime law, including: An Overview of Maritime Personal Injuries, R. Blake Brunkenhoefer and Les Cassidy, CORPUS CHRISTI BAR ASSOCIATION’S “ADVANCED PERSONAL INJURY LAW SEMINAR” (Corpus Christi 2005); A Survey on the Impact of Katrina and Rita on the Marine Industry, panel member, “SECOND ANNUAL MARINE & ENERGY SEMINAR” (Las Vegas 2006); and, Compulsory Arbitration for American Seamen, R. Blake Brunkenhoefer and E. Carroll Rogers, LOUISIANA TRIAL LAWYERS ASSOCIATION’S “HIGH STAKES ON THE HIGH SEAS: A MARITIME LAW CONFERENCE” (New Orleans 2006).
 Panel Member (maritime law), Baseball With the Bench 2014 (Corpus Christi Young Lawyers Association).

 Although Blake obviously enjoys his work, he is also a devoted husband and father.
 He and his wife of 24 years (Tracey) have 4 amazing children: Their oldest daughter is pursuing a double major in Communications and Comparative Literature from the University of Washington, Seattle; their oldest son plays baseball at Flour Bluff High School while he prepares for college; and “the twins” enjoy tennis as they pursue their studies at Flour Bluff Junior High.
 The Brunkenhoefers enjoy time at home on the water, but travel frequently as a family, usually to pursue their passions for snowboarding and hiking.